 COVID-19, which is caused by the coronavirus, has had a major global impact since its outbreak in China in December 2019.
 Immediate concerns are for the well-being of employees globally and a focus on business continuity planning.

 The European Medicines Agency (EMA) have issued guidelines surrounding ensuring continuity of supply of medicines in light of ongoing shortages during the current pandemic (1).
 Whilst respecting regulatory requirements, flexible and pragmatic measures have been implemented by global regulators to prevent any supply disruption.
 These areas include inspections of GMP manufacturing facilities, pharmacovigilance corrective and preventative action plans, audits and the validity of GMP certificates.
-Although regulatory globally are working to keep approval of drugs moving, the impact of COVID-19 is clearly demonstrated by the change in commercial launch plans due to the pandemic.
+Although regulatory authorities globally are working to keep approval of drugs moving, the impact of COVID-19 is clearly demonstrated by the change in commercial launch plans due to the pandemic.
 Many big pharma companies in the US have postponed launch plans and expect further delays to the approval of their drugs in the future.
-Among those delayed include a peanut allergy medication and a Parkinson’s Drug (2).

 Complexity of Supply Chain – Autologous Cell Therapies